Skip to content

 Building

 I believe research on tools should be grounded in building them.
-I am co-founder of StayTeam, a multi-agent AI platform for engineering project teams, and Life On Track, a venture developing AI-augmented brain-stimulation devices for clinical use.
+I am the founder of StayTeam, a multi-agent AI platform for engineering project teams, and co-founder of Life On Track, a venture developing AI-augmented brain-stimulation devices for clinical use.
 I also design and teach courses in engineering systems and innovation, and build educational technology used in live classrooms.